ossillate-inc/packj/README.md

 **NOTE**
 * Packj has only been tested on Linux.
-* Requires Python3 and Ruby.
+* Requires Strace, Python3, Ruby.
 API analysis will fail if used with Python2.
 * You will have to install Python and Ruby dependencies before using the tool:
 	- `pip install -r requirements.txt`
 	- `gem install google-protobuf:3.21.2 rubocop:1.31.1`